 However, which cities in the Western United States have the highest volume of mosquitoes and the largest number of reports of mosquito-related diseases?
 We take a look at the top five Western cities for mosquitoes.

-A city located right along the Snake River and not far from Oregon’s border with Washingon, the location of a major water source along with local rainy seasons common throughout Washington make this a prime area for mosquito infestations.
-Local statistics show the wetter months for Washington, OR, including March and April as well as during early fall.
+A city located right along the Spokane River and not far from the Idaho border, Spokane is ripe for mosquito activity.
+As the location of a major water source along with local rainy seasons common throughout Washington make this a prime area for mosquito infestations.
+Local statistics show the wetter months for Washington to include March and April as well as during early fall.
 Those times would be the best times to take preventative measures against mosquito bites.